Almost indiscernible sequences and convergence of canonical bases: Introduction

 \section{Introduction}

-The motivation for the present paper comes from probability theory results of Berkes \& Rosenthal \cite{Berkes-Rosenthal:AlmostExchangeableSequences}.
-These results have a strong model theoretic flavour to them: for example, the use of limit tail algebras (canonical bases of limit types), existence of almost exchangeable sequences (almost indiscernible sequences), distribution realisation (type realisation), compactness of the distribution space (type space compactness), and so on.
+The main motivation for the present paper is to give a formal model-theoretic account for several probability theory results of Berkes \& Rosenthal \cite{Berkes-Rosenthal:AlmostExchangeableSequences}.
+These results have a strong model theoretic flavour to them: for example, the use of limit tail algebras (canonical bases of limit types), reference of exchangeable sequences (indiscernible sequences), distribution realisation (type realisation), compactness of the distribution space (type space compactness), and so on.

-The appropriate model theoretic setting for this analysis is the continuous logic theory of atomless random variable spaces, $ARV$.
-Types in this theory correspond precisely to conditional distributions, and each of the notions of convergence of conditional distributions considered by Berkes \& Rosenthal has a corresponding notion of convergence of types.
+The appropriate model theoretic setting for this analysis is the continuous logic theory $ARV$ of random variables over atomless probability spaces, which is exposed in some detail in \cite{BenYaacov:RandomVariables}.
+In \autoref{cor:MomentQE} we show that, modulo $ARV$, every formula $\varphi(\bar x)$ can be expressed as a continuous combination of expectations of moments $\bE[\bar x^\alpha]$, so a reader not totally at ease with continuous logic may simply take this to be the definition of a formula.
+Similarly, types in this theory correspond to conditional distributions, and each of the notions of convergence of conditional distributions considered by Berkes \& Rosenthal has a corresponding notion of convergence of types.
 It is easy to check that \emph{weak convergence} of distributions corresponds to convergence in the logic topology (which is indeed the weakest natural topology on a type space).
-We also show that \emph{strong convergence} of distributions corresponds to metric convergence of types, as well as to canonical base convergence.
-Indeed, showing that metric and canonical base convergence agree in $ARV$ is an essential step in our proof that strong convergence corresponds to metric convergence.
-Modulo all these translations, the main theorem of \cite{Berkes-Rosenthal:AlmostExchangeableSequences} has a clear model theoretic counterpart, regarding existence of almost indiscernible sequences, which we prove in \fref{sec:AlmostIndisc}.
+We also show that \emph{strong convergence} of distributions corresponds to metric convergence of types, as well as to canonical base convergence which we define below.
+Modulo these translations, the main theorem of \cite{Berkes-Rosenthal:AlmostExchangeableSequences} has a clear model theoretic counterpart, regarding existence of almost indiscernible sequences, which we prove (in a general model-theoretic setting) in \autoref{sec:AlmostIndiscernible}.